-Block outgoing connections on Mac OS using a free firewall app
+Block outgoing internet connections on a Mac (macOS)

 An antivirus alone can’t prevent emerging threats, botnets, and ransomware, which causes more damage to an internet-connected Mac.
 Now the good thing is that you can use Lulu and an Antivirus like Avast for the complete protection of your Mac.
 Lulu allows you to decide which all macOS apps can access the internet.
 It shows a notification (like in the screenshot above) whenever an app tries to connect to the internet, and you can choose to allow or block it.
 This way, it helps you stop malware and other unknown applications sending sensitive data to the internet.

-Block outgoing connections on a Mac using Lulu
+How to block outgoing internet connections on a Mac using Lulu

 These days many of the macOS apps (e.g., Adobe CC suite) can disable counterfeit installations through the internet.
 They have inbuilt tools to monitor the apps continuously and check them with their activation servers.
-If Adobe finds you are using it without a license, they can automatically tamper and automatically deactivate the app.
-This process requires an active internet connection and is an example of a legit usage case.
-What if your Mac has malware infection and if it is sending your data to remote locations.
-It is possible since Mac’s inbuilt firewall cannot block outgoing connections.
-You always need to use an app blocker like Lulu for a secure Mac experience.
+If Adobe finds you are using their apps without a license, they can automatically tamper and deactivate the license if the app as network access.

-Configuring Lulu as your Mac’s default firewall to control outgoing connections is very simple.
+Configuring Lulu as your Mac’s default firewall to control outgoing app connections is very simple.

 - Install the app from the above link and restart your Mac.
 When you restart, you will see the above screen.